 “Analytics without application to an actionable strategy is meaningless”- Mike Grigsby.

-2015 has mostly revolved around predictive analytics, big data, emerging platforms, system integration and new tools.
+2016 – 2017 has mostly revolved around predictive analytics, big data, emerging platforms, system integration, and new tools.
 As per Newton’s theory, a change in motion of a body indicates a force in operation and this is the time for this force from 2015 to drive the momentum of marketing analytics in 2016.

 1. Prescriptive Analytics

-2015 was a shift from descriptive analytics to predictive analytics, but 2016 would be about upgrading from predictive to prescriptive analytics.
-Marketers not only want to know about what will happen next, but also want to know what the optimal action should be.
+2016 was a shift from descriptive analytics to predictive analytics, but 2017 would be about upgrading from predictive to prescriptive analytics.
+Marketers not only want to know about what will happen next but also want to know what the optimal action should be.
 With automation being the theme everywhere, the next level is about data (insights) driving decision automation.

 2. Customer’s Perspective in Defining Metrics

-Until recently most analysts have been creating measurement framework based on a funnel based approach where the focus is on acquisition, volume based metrics and not on customer profitability.
-McKinsey analysis of a recent ANA survey revealed that “only 13 percent of companies feel strongly that they have identified their customers’ decision journeys and understand where to focus marketing, while nearly half cannot measure the critical stages of the consumer decision journey”.
+Until recently most analysts have been creating a measurement framework based on a funnel based approach where the focus is on the acquisition, volume-based metrics and not on customer profitability.
+McKinsey’s analysis of a recent ANA survey revealed that “only 13 percent of companies feel strongly that they have identified their customers’ decision journeys and understand where to focus marketing, while nearly half cannot measure the critical stages of the consumer decision journey”.

-Companies have been obsessed about channel metrics and this is the time when the need is to shift focus to a more customer centric measurement framework.
-2016 would be about aligning customer journey perspective with the firm’s perspective of conversion funnel i.e. which analytics method to use to measure business objective at each stage of the consumer purchase cycle.
-This would eventually drive the company strategy to be centered on consumer behaviour.
+Companies have been obsessed about channel metrics and this is the time when the need is to shift focus to a more customer-centric measurement framework.
+2017 would be about aligning customer journey perspective with the firm’s perspective of conversion funnel i.e. which analytics method to use to measure business objective at each stage of the consumer purchase cycle.
+This would eventually drive the company strategy to be centered on consumer behavior.
 You can read more here.

 3. Monetization of Data